vanshika145/Policy/server/DEPLOYMENT_CHECKLIST.md

 - **PDF files only** - Word documents and emails not supported
 - **SQLite fallback** - Database works without PostgreSQL
-- **Minimal dependencies** - Only essential packages included
+- **Multiple requirements options** - Try different versions if one fails
-- **Test first** - Try minimal requirements if full requirements fail
+- **Pip upgrade first** - Build script upgrades pip, setuptools, wheel

 ## ✅ Ready for Deployment!

-Your backend is now ready for deployment to Render.
-If the main requirements.txt still fails, try using requirements-minimal.txt for a basic deployment.
+Your backend is now ready for deployment to Render with multiple fallback options for requirements.